JanCVanB/roc-random/README.md

 your Roc platform of choice must provide a random/pseudorandom/varying seed.
-Otherwise, your pure functions will be responsible for providing `Random`'s pure functions with a constant seed that will merely choose which predictable sequence you'll receive.
+Otherwise, your pure functions will be responsible for providing `Gen`'s pure functions with a constant seed that will merely choose which predictable sequence you'll receive.